Safety & Health

-If you become ill with symptoms concerning for COVID-19 or test positive, you should contact your medical provider and isolate.
+If you become ill with symptoms concerning for COVID-19, isolate and contact the Occupational Health Services hotline by calling (734) 764-8021 to arrange testing through Michigan Medicine.
+You can also seek testing through your medical provider.
+If you have tested positive contact OHS.
 Do not come to work.
-Contact the Occupational Health Services hotline by calling 734-764-8021.
 This applies to employees on all campuses and in Michigan Medicine.

 Faculty and staff who test positive and have symptoms of COVID-19 need to follow CDC guidelines and directions received from Work Connections to:

-- isolate for 10 days after symptom onset,
+- isolate for 10 days after your test date,

-- not have a fever for at least 24 hours (without using fever-reducing medications), and
+- be fever-free for at least 24 hours (without using fever-reducing medications), and

 - see improvement of other symptoms.